Entrepreneurship and Innovation Managment

-Students in the BSBA in Entrepreneurship degree program at Shippensburg University learn to prepare for the challenges involved in new venture creation and small business management.
+Students in the BSBA in Entrepreneurship at Shippensburg University can select to focus on traditional entrepreneurship or innovation management.
+Students learn to prepare for the challenges involved in new venture creation and/or innovation management in a corporate environment.
 This nationally accredited program gives a broad skill-set for business.
-It also provides customized paths for success in specific business systems including new ventures, franchises, corporate ventures, socially responsible companies, and family controlled enterprises.
+It also provides customized paths for success in specific business systems including new ventures, franchises, corporate ventures, socially responsible companies, green startups, innovation management and family controlled enterprises.

 Successful completion of the undergraduate entrepreneurship degree at Shippensburg University teaches you important skills for success in today's economy.
 The success of America's economy has been built on the expertise of its self-starting business people - Ship's entrepreneurship concentration teaches you how to translate hard work and great ideas into profitable businesses.